 Things to Keep in Mind With Fractional Share Investing

 The requirements are pretty simple: You need a brokerage account with funds.

-Most of this is down to individual brokers.
-But as the idea of fractional share investing continues to grow, so should the industry adoption.
+However, as the idea of fractional share investing continues to grow, so should adoption into the industry.

 While perhaps not every broker offers fractional share investing at this point in time, most of the major brokerages do.
 Read on to learn who we think are the best brokers to start fractional share investing with!

 Before you jump in and start building a portfolio of your top stock picks, make sure you have a broker that offers fractional shares and suits your investment needs.
 For a small retail investor, this means a broker with low or no trading fees.
 To that end, we have a few recommendations: